![]() |

 evening we go out and eat sushi in the old town at a sushi train eatery.

-According to a Japanese idea a conveyor belt carrying saucers with
+According to a Japanese idea a conveyor belt carr

 We drive to Bled, almost an hour's drive north of Ljubljana at the foot